-Governments and industry collectively invest billions of dollars every year into the research and development of new and advanced materials.
-This work involves study of the characteristics and uses of various substances, such as metals, ceramics, and plastics, that are employed in applications ranging from aerospace and defense technology to consumer products.
-Energy Dispersive X-ray fluorescence (EDXRF) is a primary non-destructive technique for the study of such materials, with applications ranging from solids and alloys to liquids, powders and thin films.
+Governments and industry collectively invest billions of dollars every year into researching and developing new and advanced materials.
+This work involves studying the characteristics and uses of various substances, such as metals, ceramics, and plastics, employed in applications ranging from aerospace and defense technology to consumer products.
+Energy dispersive X-ray fluorescence (EDXRF) is a primary non-destructive technique for studying such materials, with applications ranging from solids and alloys to liquids, powders, and thin films.

-The Rigaku NEX CG EDXRF is powered by a new qualitative and quantitative analytical software, RPF-SQX, that features Rigaku Profile Fitting (RPF) technology.
-The software allows semi-quantitative analysis of almost all sample types without standards – and rigorous quantitative analysis with standards.
-Featuring Rigaku's famous Scatter FP method, the software can automatically estimate the concentration of unobserved low atomic number elements (H to F) and provide appropriate corrections.
+NEX CG II benchtop spectrometer is powered by Rigaku's RPF-SQX Fundamental Parameters (FP) software, featuring Rigaku Profile Fitting (RPF) technology and Scattering FP.
+This robust software allows semi-quantitative analysis of almost all sample types without standards – and rigorous quantitative analysis with standards.
+Rigaku's Scattering FP method automatically estimates the concentration of unmeasurable low atomic number elements (hydrogen to fluorine) and provides appropriate corrections.

 Calibration standards can be expensive and difficult to obtain for many applications.
 With RPF-SQX, the number of required standards are greatly reduced, significantly lowering the cost of ownership and reducing workload requirements for running routine analyses.